zhangbowu85/Camel_Study/README.md

 - Apache Camel uses **URIs** to work directly with **any kind of Transport or messaging model** such as HTTP, ActiveMQ, JMS, JBI, SCA, MINA or CXF, as well as pluggable Components and Data Format options.
   - Comes with huge library of components
   - Camel connects to an endpoint through variou components

+**So.
+Now you know that when you develop in Camel, you create routes that move data between endpoints, using components. **

+**Each route starts with a from, configured with a uri, that defines the endpoint that the data is coming from. **

+**A route can consist of multiple steps — such as transforming the data, or logging it.
+But a route usually ends with a to() instruction, which describes where the data will be delivered to.**

 ## Architecture